This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 Whereas message queues are used for one-to-one communication between a producer and a consumer, event streams are used

-for one-to-many communication, as discussed in the next section.
+for one-to-many communication, as discussed next.

 A producer, such as service A, publishes a message to the event stream.

 The event stream persists the message to disk.
-This ensures the message will eventually be processed, even if the
+This ensures that the message will eventually be processed, even if the

 event stream or any other service has an outage.
 Under the hood, the messages are recorded in a log, which is an